Herschel/SPIRE Infrared Astronomy Schools Ask an Astronomer Media

 ©ESA

-Since Herschel’s useful life is limited to four years, infrared astronomers will be exceedingly busy during this time.
-The brief lifetime is due to the fact that Herschel consumes its liquid Helium to keep its science instruments cold.
-After the coolant runs out, Herschel's three instruments, which only function close to absolute zero temperatures (-273°C), will become useless.
+Herschel’s useful life was limited to almost four years, which kept infrared astronomers exceedingly busy.
+The brief lifetime was due to the fact that Herschel consumed its liquid Helium to keep its science instruments cold.
+After the coolant ran out on April 29, 2013, Herschel's three instruments, which only function close to absolute zero temperatures (-273°C), became useless.

 Stars as seen through the Hubble Space Telescope.